officialpiyush/lyriks.js/README.md

 const { LyriksClient } = require("lyriks.js")

-const lyriksClient = new LyriksClient() lyriksClient.getLyrics("dynamite").then(lyrik => {
+const lyriksClient = new LyriksClient()

+// Promise based
+lyriksClient.getLyrics("dynamite").then(lyrik => {
+    if(!lyrik) throw "No data found"
     // You can access the data using the following functions const author = lyrik.getAuthor()
     const title = lyrik.getAuthor()